ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 [kdtree]: https://en.wikipedia.org/wiki/K-d_tree

-The path tracing process so far has been pretty straightforward: generate some random rays, determine their contribution to the final image, mix the contribution with earlier contributions, and convert that to an image that a monitor can display.
+The path tracing process so far has been pretty straightforward:

+1. Generate and trace some random rays.
+2. Determine their contribution to the final image.
+3. Mix the contribution with earlier contributions.
+4. Convert that to an image that a monitor can display.

 The first three steps are performed in a loop, and once in a while the fourth step is performed to visualise the current render state.

-This process can be parallelised without much synchronisation.
+This process can be parallelised with little synchronisation.
 Threads can do the loops in parallel.
 Only access to the buffer in which all contributions are accumulated, needs to be synchronised.
 To track progress, something still needs to ensure that an image is generated periodically.